kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 The Kubernetes release train rolls on, and we look ahead to the release of 1.23 next week.
 [As is our tradition](https://www.google.com/search?q=%22release+interview%22+site%3Akubernetes.io%2Fblog), I'm pleased to bring you a look back at the process that brought us the previous version.

-The release team for 1.22 was led by [Savitha Raghunathan](https://twitter.com/coffeeartgirl), Senior Platform Engineer at MathWorks.
+The release team for 1.22 was led by [Savitha Raghunathan](https://twitter.com/coffeeartgirl), who was, at the time, a Senior Platform Engineer at MathWorks.
 [I spoke to Savitha](https://kubernetespodcast.com/episode/157-kubernetes-1.22/) on the [Kubernetes Podcast from Google](https://kubernetespodcast.com/), the weekly<super>*</super> show covering the Kubernetes and Cloud Native ecosystem.

 Our release conversations shine a light on the team that puts together each Kubernetes release.
 Make sure you [subscribe, wherever you get your podcasts](https://kubernetespodcast.com/subscribe/) so you catch the story of 1.23 next week.